 The Buddhist Women’s Association (BWA) or Fujinkai is a lay organization of the Nishi Hongwanji-ha branch of Jodo Shinshu, headquartered in Kyoto, Japan.
 Many Jodo Shinshu temples in Japan, mainland United States, Hawaii, South America, and Canada have BWA chapters.
-The honorary head of the World Buddhist Women’s Association is the Lady Noriko Ohtani, spouse of the 24th Monshu of the Nishi Hongwanji-ha, Koshin Ohtani.
+The honorary head of the World Buddhist Women’s Association is the Lady Ruzumi Ohtani, spouse of the 25th Monshu of the Nishi Hongwanji-ha, Kojun Ohtani.

 The BWA is important for the vitality of temples, particularly in the preservation of Japanese and Japanese-American Buddhist traditions and oral history.
-Starting in 1961, the members have participated in several World Buddhist Women’s Conferences, Buddhist Churches of America (BCA) Federation of Buddhist Women’s Associations Conferences, and Coast District Buddhist Women’s Conferences.
+Starting in 1961, the members have participated in several World Federation of Jodo Shinshu Hongwanji-ha Buddhist Women’s Associations Conferences, Buddhist Churches of America (BCA) Federation of Buddhist Women’s Associations Conferences, and Coast District Buddhist Women’s Conferences.
 A world conference of BWA chapters is held every four years.
 The 14th World Buddhist Women’s Convention was held in May 2011, in Kyoto, Japan.
+The 15th World Convention was held in May 2015, in Calgary, Canada.

 The San Jose Buddhist Church Betsuin BWA was first organized in 1908.
 A detailed history is not available as all records were destroyed before the members were relocated to various internment camps.
 During the time of the Reverend Tokujo Tsumura’s leadership (1930-1934), the BWA grew with the encouragement and leadership of Mrs. Fumiko Tsumura, and its scope of activities widened.